ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 As long as the exchange rate stays between 0.9 and 1.25, the transaction takes place.
 If the exchange rate gets out of that range, the transaction gets cancelled.

-The reason for this precaution is that transactions are not immediate, you submit them and eventually a miner is going to include them in a block (unless your gas price is very low, in which case you'll need to submit another transaction with the same nonce and a higher gas price to overwrite it).
+The reason for this precaution is that transactions are not immediate, you submit them and eventually a validator is going to include them in a block (unless your gas price is very low, in which case you'll need to submit another transaction with the same nonce and a higher gas price to overwrite it).
 You cannot control what happens during the interval between submission and inclusion.

 ```solidity
     ) internal virtual returns (uint amountA, uint amountB) {